awsdocs/aws-security-hub-partner-guide/doc_source/integration-manifest.md

 All of the technical information that you provide must also be reflected in your documentation\.

-You can download a PDF version of the product integration manifest from the **Resources** section of the [AWS Security Hub partners](http://aws.amazon.com/security-hub/partners/) page\.
+You can download a PDF version of the product integration manifest from the **Resources** section of the AWS Security Hub partners page\.
+Note that the partners page is not available in the China \(Beijing\) and China \(Ningxia\) Regions\.

 **Contents**
 + [Use case and marketing information](manifest-use-case-marketing.md)